Oh yes, poor Zinnie, home alone. Dropped off by James on his way to his miserable little family.

 His wife left him when his girlfriend claimed to be pregnant.
-As soon as wifey left, girlfriend moved herself in... after 'losing' the baby he never was sure she was really having.
+As soon as wifey left, girlfriend moved herself in... then 'lost' the baby he never was sure she was really having.

-Now he was stuck with a harpy who made his life miserable and reflects on
+Now he was stuck with a harpy who made his life miserable and often reflects on

 the 'angel' he lost.